emissary-ingress/emissary/reference/core/ambassador.md

 # Ambassador lets through only the HTTP requests with
 # `X-FORWARDED-PROTO: https` header set, and redirects all the other
 # requests to HTTPS if this field is set to true.
+Note that `use_remote_address`
+# must be set to false for this feature to work as expected.
 # x_forwarded_proto_redirect: false

 # load_balancer sets the global load balancing type and policy that